gcr-solutions/recommender-system-solution/docs/deploy/online/create-infra/README.en.md

 ```

 {{% notice info %}}
-You need to repeat above operation for all ec2 instances named **rs-beta-rs-cpu-ng-Node**
+You need to repeat above operation for all ec2 instances named **gcr-rs-workshop-cluster-rs-cpu-ng-Node**
 {{% /notice %}}